AtelierAmber/PipeVisualizer-Updated/plan.md

 ## Specific fluid system

-Pressing `H` on a fluid-connectable entity will visualize all of the entities in that fluid system.
+Pressing `Y` on a fluid-connectable entity will visualize all of the entities in that fluid system.

 ```